Bowflex’s C6 and Sole’s SB900 are both top options for spin bikes in the $1000 price range, but they’re quite different when you think about it.

 That said, if I was buying one of these bikes today, I’d go with…

-In terms of performance, it certainly comes with a heavier flywheel, a heavier-duty frame, and a better warranty.
+In terms of performance, the C6 comes with a heavier flywheel, but again, the SB900 is a bigger, heavier machine.

 In other words, the SB900 is more like an old school elite cycle.

-Overall, both bikes are awesome and there really isn’t a wrong option here, but when it comes to Bowflex’s C6 vs Sole’s SB900, I’m going with the C6.
+Overall, both bikes are awesome and there really isn’t a wrong option here, but when it comes to Bowflex’s C6 vs Sole’s SB900, I’m going with the SB900.